2026 Master’s SLP Open House

 Alyson Eith, M.S., CCC-SLP

 Alyson joined the clinical faculty team at the Department of Communication Sciences and Disorders in August 2014.
 Previously, she worked in school and community-based settings for 14 years with a diverse client population of children, adolescents, and adults.
-Alyson’s clinical interests include the areas of Augmentative and Alternative Communication (AAC), Autism Spectrum Disorders (ASD), Fluency, and working with individuals who are Deaf and Hard of Hearing.
+Alyson’s clinical interests include the areas of Augmentative and Alternative Communication (AAC), Autism Spectrum Disorders (ASD), Fluency, and serving individuals who are D/deaf and Hard of Hearing.
 Her approach to intervention involves functionally relevant therapy objectives, use of evidence based practice, and promoting self-advocacy.
-Alyson supervises clinical practica involving children and adults with severe and complex communicative disorders.
+Alyson supervises clinical practica of individuals across the life span, including those with complex communication needs.
+In addition, she teaches the graduate level AAC course.

 Learn more about Alyson Eith, M.S., CCC-SLP